mahoo6/causal-alliances-reddit-modeling/README.md

 In addition to our dataset, we use subreddit embeddings containing one 300-dimensional vector per subreddit, with closeness capturing user-base similarity.

+We also use the intercommunity mobilization dataset from the paper "Community Interaction and Conflict on the Web" , which we extract and merge by POST_ID from the project's official train, validation, and test sets to identify "mobilizations ».
+Mobilizations corresponds to instances where a cross-community hyperlink triggers a significant surge in user activity within a target thread.

 ## Research Questions

 - Does the current labeling of inter-community interactions hide undetected hostilities, and how can it be improved?